Sally J. Han

 2016: Bachelor of Fine Arts, School of Visual Arts, New York, NY

-2021: Forthcoming solo presentation at Independent Art Fair, NYC (September)
+2021: Forthcoming: solo presentation in Septmeber at Independent Art Fair, NYC

 SELECTED GROUP EXHIBITIOns